 Each of us is responsible for studying God’s Word, all of it (2 Tim.
 3.16-17), for ourselves, to read the Bible in context, and to seek to be in a solid Bible-teaching church, one where the whole counsel of God is taught.
 One good indicator of a solid church is one where its pastors teach expositionally a large percentage of the time.

-If you don’t already have a reading plan, I hope you’ll sign up to read through the Bible with me in the coming year.
+If you don’t already have a reading plan, I hope you’ll sign up to read through the Bible with me here or subscribe to the YouTube version.
 But the important thing is to have a plan to read God’s Word in a systematic way whether that takes you a year, two years, or whatever.

 Note: If you would like to learn more about false teaching, the importance of good doctrine, and an understanding of the work of Christ on our behalf, you might want to check out my series on the book of Colossians.